 L Leucine and Muscle Tissue

 L leucine is an essential amino acid, which means the body cannot manufacture it and it must be ingested through dietary protein.
 Along with other essential amino acids, leucine helps maintain muscle mass -- which has made leucine-containing supplements a favorite of bodybuilders and athletes.
 But, what do studies say?
-A human study shows no benefit while an animal study show leucine supplementation prevents muscle loss.
+Human studies show conflicting results while an animal study shows leucine supplementation prevents muscle loss.

 Long-term leucine supplementation does not increase

 muscle mass or strength in healthy elderly men.